 Title IV School

-Changes of major and course requirement substitutions must be made by the Monday of the second week of the semester to be recognized for financial aid purposes for the current semester.
+Changes of major, catalog year changes and course requirement substitutions must be made by the Friday of the first week of the semester to be recognized for financial aid purposes for the current semester.

 To identify and help secure funding which enables attendance at the College by academically capable, yet financially in-need individuals, while maximizing resources and fully complying with applicable federal and state laws.